-In a recent study commissioned by the State of Illinois, the Human Services Research Institute (HSRI) identified seven high-level performance benchmarks with which to evaluate the provision of community-based services and supports for persons with I/DD.
-These include: 58
+In a recent study commissioned by the State of Illinois, the Human Services Research Institute (HSRI) identified seven high-level performance benchmarks against which to evaluate the delivery system's readiness for provision of community-based services and supports for persons with I/DD.
+These include:58

-- Beneficiaries have timely access to needed services; - Services are provided in the least restrictive setting possible; - Services and supports are person-centered and include opportunities for beneficiaries and families to self-manage their services; - Services support "valued outcomes" such as personal independence, employment, and community integration; - Sufficient infrastructure is in place to allow ready access to needed services; - Services continuously meet essential quality standards under an effective quality oversight process; and - Systems promote economy and efficiency in the delivery of LTSS.
+- Individualshave timely access to needed services; - Services are provided in the least restrictive setting possible; - Services and supports are person-centered and include opportunities for individualsand families to self-manage their services; - Services support "valued outcomes" such as personal independence, employment, and community integration; - Sufficient infrastructure is in place to allow ready access to needed services; - Services continuously meet essential quality standards under an effective quality oversight process; and - Systems promote economy and efficiency in the delivery of LTSS.